Pratap-Samar/Daily-Bugle-Sentiment-Dashboard/README.md

 ### [Live Demo Link](https://daily-bugle-sentiment-dashboard-ahjgl6kbfpxtexzshgwgag.streamlit.app/)

-This project is an interactive data science dashboard that scrapes, analyzes, and visualizes fan sentiment for iconic Spider-Man comic book storylines.
+Full Stack Data Science Project that scrapes, analyzes, and visualizes fan sentiment for iconic Spider-Man comic book storylines.
 It employs a full data pipeline to deliver a data-driven verdict on the web-slinger's most celebrated and controversial moments.